 No, I haven’t graduated medical school 5 months prematurely because of how amazing I am.

-No, I haven’t quite figured out the cure for all chronic and terminal ailments.
+No, I haven’t quite figured out the permanent cure for foot fungus and dandruff.

 But, what I have done…. is reach my 100th post on my blog!!!!!